rubocop/rubocop/README.md

 ### Including/Excluding files

-RuboCop checks all files recursively within the directory it is run on.
+RuboCop checks all files found by a recursive search starting from the directory it is run in, or directories given as command line arguments.
 However, it only recognizes files ending with `.rb` or extensionless files with a `#!.*ruby` declaration as Ruby files.
-If you'd like it to check other files you'll need to manually pass them in, or to add entries for them under `AllCops`/`Include`.
+Hidden directories (i.e., directories whose names start with a dot) are not searched by default.
+If you'd like it to check files that are not included by default, you'll need to pass them in on the command line, or to add entries for them under `AllCops`/`Include`.
 Files and directories can also be ignored through `AllCops`/`Exclude`.

 Here is an example that might be used for a Rails project: